What is a Trust?

 Can an Irrevocable Trust Be Changed?

 By its design an Irrevocable Trust is just that, irrevocable, and so as a basic rule an Irrevocable Trust can't be amended, modified, changed, or revoked.
 But with that said, here are some things to consider if you think that you're stuck with the terms of an Irrevocable Trust.

 What is a Trust Amendment and a Trust Restatement?

 A Trust Amendment is a legal document that changes specific provisions of a Revocable Living Trust but leaves the other provisions unchanged, while an Amendment and Restatement of Trust completely replaces and supercedes all of the provisions of the original Revocable Living Trust.

 FDIC Insurance, Estates and Trusts: Are Your Accounts Protected?

 With the recent rash of bank failures, there's been alot of confusion about the amount of insurance protection offered to bank accounts held in FDIC-insured banks.
 Coupled with this is the confusing rules that apply to trust accounts.
 Learn about the current rules that will affect your accounts.

 IRA Trust - A Special Type of Revocable Trust for Your IRA

-If you have assets valued at $200,000 or more in an IRA, then you should consider setting up a type of revocable living trust that's specifically designed to be the beneficiary of your IRA, commonly referred to as an IRA Trust, IRA Living Trust, IRA Inheritor's Trust, IRA Stretch Trust, or IRA Inheritance Trust.
+If you have significant assets held within an IRA, then you should consider setting up a type of revocable living trust that's specifically designed to be the beneficiary of your IRA and will create a lasting legacy for your family.